The Kate Goldstein Fund for Emerging Professionals

 To date, the Kate Fund has raised over $60,000 to provide support for the next generation of leaders in sustainable building and renewable energy.

 Donate to the Kate Fund

-In 2014, NESEA established the Kate Goldstein Fund for Emerging Professionals in Sustainable Energy to honor Kate's legacy of leadership, innovation, and ingenuity.
+In 2014, NESEA established the Kate Goldstein Fund for Emerging Professionals to honor Kate's legacy of leadership, innovation, and ingenuity.

 NESEA advances sustainability practices in the built environment by cultivating a cross-disciplinary community where practitioners are encouraged to share, collaborate and learn.